Product returns: How digital shelf analytics can cut the cost

 Leverage the power of product reviews

 Reviews are often a crucial part of the buying process for consumers.
 From product listing page reviews to dedicated websites that rank and compare brands and products, reviews have great weight on the digital shelf.
 Indeed, people are more likely to buy a product that has customer reviews than one that has none.
-And if the reviews can be trusted, that means the product is more likely to be trusted.

 Better analytics.
 Better decisions.